TomatoRob/LethalCompanySCP999/README.md

   Version 1.1.0
-    -increases player movement speed a little aafter contact is made with the blob
+    -increases player movement speed a little after contact is made with the blob

+    Version 1.2.0
+    -fixed player speed bug